Don Wakamatsu

 Wilbur Donald Wakamatsu (born February 22, 1963) is an American former professional baseball player, scout, coach, and manager.
 Wakamatsu was drafted in the 11th round of the 1985 Major League Baseball draft by the Cincinnati Reds.
 He played as a catcher in Major League Baseball for the Chicago White Sox.
 He served as the bench coach of the Texas Rangers from 2018 through 2021.
 He was hired as bench coach of the Kansas City Royals for the 2014 season.
 He was the manager of the Seattle Mariners for the 2009 season, as well as the majority of the 2010 season.
 He was the Toronto Blue Jays' bench coach for 2011 and 2012, after which he was replaced by DeMarlo Hale.
 During the 2013 season he worked as a scout for the New York Yankees in the Dallas/Fort Worth area.
+He is currently the first-ever executive vice president of baseball operations with the Oakland Ballers.

 Playing career

 High school and collegiate

 Wakamatsu was a three-sport star at the Bay Area's Hayward High School in California, and ultimately chose baseball over football due to his lack of size.
 He and former Oakland Raiders head coach Jack Del Rio were baseball and football teammates.

 He was also an All-Pac-10 catcher during his last three years at Arizona State University, where he was a teammate of Barry Bonds and Alvin Davis.
 He was drafted by the New York Yankees as the last pick of the 1984 Major League Baseball draft, but decided to return to ASU.